EVORA-project/evora-ontology/models/docs/unitCost.md

 description: The cost per access for one unit as defined by the unit definition
 title: unit cost
 comments:
-- The cost per access may not be defined or be specific to a request, so it has to be a xsd:string instead of an xsd:float as initialy suggested to permit description of cost as conditional to what is requested
+- The cost per access may not always be defined as a fixed numerical value.
+In some cases, the price is conditional or available only upon request.
+To accommodate such cases, descriptive information should be provided through the property EVORAO:unitCostNote (xsd:string).
+This allows handling of cost statements such as “on request,” “depends on volume,” or “free access for academics,” which cannot be captured by a simple numeric value.
 from_schema: https://w3id.org/evorao/
 close_mappings:
 - schema:price
 rank: 1000
-ifabsent: string(on request)
 alias: unitCost
 domain_of:
 - ProductOrService
-range: string
+range: decimal
-required: true
+required: false
 recommended: true
 multivalued: false